instamenta/Hype-Clicker-API/README.md

 12. To delete an existing user, send a DELETE request to /api/users/:id with the ID of the user in the URL.

+## Additional Notes
+The app uses Bcrypt to hash user passwords before storing them in the database.

+The `auth.middleware.js` middleware is used to protect routes that require authentication.

+The `error.middleware.js` middleware is used to handle errors and send appropriate responses to the client.

+The `jwt.utils.js`utility module contains functions for generating and verifying JWT tokens.

+The validation.utils.js utility module contains functions for validating input data before processing it.

+The Firebase SDK is used to connect to Firebase and use Firebase services, such as Firestore for storing data.

+### To run the app locally, you will need to follow these steps:

+1. Clone the repository from GitHub: git clone `https://github.com/instamenta/Hype-Clicker-API.git`

+2. Install Node.js and npm on your machine if you haven't already.

+3. Install the necessary dependencies by running `npm install` in the root directory of the project.

+4. Create a Firebase project and enable Firestore.

+5. Create a .env file in the root directory of the project and add the necessary environment variables as shown in the .env.example file.

+6. Start the app by running npm start in the root directory of the project.

+7. Use a tool like Postman to test the app's endpoints.

+### To deploy the app to Firebase, you will need to follow these steps:

+1. Create a Firebase project and enable Firestore.

+2. Add the necessary environment variables to your Firebase project as shown in the `.env.example` file.

+3. Install the Firebase CLI on your machine if you haven't already.

+4. Run `firebase login` to authenticate with your Firebase account.

+5. Run `firebase init` in the root directory of the project to initialize a Firebase project.

+6. Follow the prompts to select the Firebase project you created earlier and set up Firebase hosting.

+7. Run `firebase deploy` to deploy the app to Firebase hosting.

+8. Use a tool like Postman to test the app's endpoints.

+Note that you may need to modify the app's source code to suit your specific needs, such as changing the data models or adding new functionality.
+You should also review the app's security practices and ensure that they are suitable for your use case.

 ## Architecture
 The project follows the MVC (Model-View-Controller) architecture, where: